Ragamuffin Cat Health Issues & Prevention

 Veterinary Care Schedule for Ragamuffins

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Ragamuffin.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings